Program

 Junior School

-Boys in kindergarten through second grade make use of technology through their unit-based projects, use of related websites, and apps designed for each class.
-After learning touch typing, third graders create ebooks and learn word processing.
-They begin typing their journals, compositions, and poems in coordination with their homeroom teacher, and by the end of the year they are well-prepared to process written work in Middle School.
+Boys in kindergarten through second grade have limited access to technology, and their school days are "device-free."
+In Grade III, boys learntouch typing.
+They begin typing their journals, compositions, and poems in coordination with their homeroom teacher, and by the end of the year, they are well-prepared to process written work in Middle School.

 Middle School

-In the fourth grade boys begin coding and do much of their creative writing at the computers; they also begin research for history using a variety of online sources.
+In the fourth grade boys begin coding and do some of their creative writing at the computers; they also begin research for history using a variety of online sources curated by our librarians.
 Fifth graders continue their exploration of coding and are introduced to Google Apps and website design.
-They also build virtual worlds with Minecraft.
-Sixth graders use Zoom to connect with people around the world.
-As part of their American history course, students do research, write outlines and papers, and create presentations.
-They make use of a variety of programs, including Inspiration, Google Docs, and PowerPoint.
+As part of their Grade VI American history course, students do research, write outlines and papers, and create presentations.
+They make use of a variety of programs, including Google Docs and Google Slides.

 Upper School